 Brahmi Health Benefits for the Elderly

-Another study was published in ‘The Journal of Alternative and Complementary Medicine’, whose objective was to investigate the effectiveness of Bacopa monnieri Linn. for improvement of memory performance in healthy older persons.
+Another study was published in ‘The Journal of Alternative and Complementary Medicine’, whose objective was to investigate the effectiveness of Bacopa monnieri Linn. for the improvement of memory performance in healthy older persons.
 This was a randomized, double-blind, placebo-controlled trial.
 81 completed the trial.
 Bacopa significantly improved verbal learning, memory acquisition, and retention in healthy older Australians, thus validating previous findings and traditional use.

 Brahmi Health Benefits for Alzheimers

 A study published in the ‘International Journal of Collaborative Research on Internal Medicine & Public Health’ was conducted to evaluate the effect of Bacopa monnieri on cognitive functions in Alzheimer’s disease patients.
 The mean age of 39 patients who completed the study was 65.23 years.
 The results of the clinical trial show that Bacopa monnieri standardized extract (Bacognize® 300 mg twice a day orally) for 6 months results in an improvement in some aspects of cognitive functions in geriatric patients suffering from Alzheimer’s disease.
 Study patients showed statistically significant improvements in various components, including orientation of time, place & person, attention, and in their language component in terms of reading, writing & comprehension at the end of the trial.
 The patients involved in this trial also reported improvement in their quality of life and a decrease in irritability and insomnia.

 - Make a drink by soaking a small quantity of Brahmi leaves in water overnight, and grinding them to a paste with a few ground almonds, sugar candy, and milk.
 This is a tonic that helps tone the liver and eliminates all kinds of worms in the bowels.
 This drink is also useful for nervous debility and improving the brain.